scikit-learn-contrib/py-earth/README.md

 1. Improved speed
 2. Exporting models to additional formats
 3. Support for shared memory multiprocessing during fitting
-4. Support for cyclic predictors (such at time of day)
+4. Support for cyclic predictors (such as time of day)
-5. Support for arbitrary weights in multicolumn models (currently the weight matrix must be separable)
-6. Better support for categorical predictors
+5. Better support for categorical predictors
-7. Better support for large data sets
+6. Better support for large data sets
-8. Iterative reweighting during fitting
+7. Iterative reweighting during fitting

 ## Installation